marcelluscaio/faceMovie/readme.md

 Fix
 - [ ] Align switch label with username*
 - [ ] Put user controls into main/card section*
-- [ ] Try to fix Chrome bug with dimnesion set in JS*
+- [X] Try to fix Chrome bug with dimension set in JS
 - [ ] Adjust mode switch to 4k
 - [ ] Make OMDB fetch independent from NYTimes (?)
 - [ ] Check if Dark mode implementation abides by these rules (https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/) *